 - Turn down the heat and cook for 20 minutes (check your package directions).

-- In a skillet heat 1 tablespoon of the coconut oil to medium heat and saute the onion until it is translucent - about 10 minutes.
+- In a skillet, heat 1 tablespoon of the olive oil to medium heat and saute the onion until it is translucent - about 10 minutes.

 - Remove the onion and set aside.

 - In the same skillet add the rest of the olive oil and add the carrot.
 Saute the carrot for 5 minutes.

 - Add the potato along with the carrot.